Luciasanchezg/htmed/README.md

   , outcome='outcome'
   , seed=1
   )
-#> Number of cores that will be used: 5

 paste('Class of the mediation analysis results', unlist(unique(lapply(med_results$outcome.1, function(x) {class(x)}))))
 #> [1] "Class of the mediation analysis results mediate"